yomimono/ocaml-test-stdlib/README.md

 A Dockerfile is included for the convenience of users who enjoy running `docker` commands.
 It uses the experimental, unreleased `bun` project to launch and manage the appropriate number of afl-fuzz invocations.

+## What tests are here?

+Currently, the Map and Set functors have a nontrivial number of tests; Map has more tests than Set.

+These tests use several modules from the standard library as inputs for the Make functors of Map and Set.
+Int, String, Char, Nativeint, and Uchar are all potential candidates for Map keys or values, as well as Set elements.
+Tests for all of these modules (although not all combinations for Map keys and values) are generated, and have an equal chance of being chosen for execution.

+To see the tests themselves, have a look at `test_maps.ml` and `test_sets.ml` in the `tests/` directory.

 # Have you found any bugs?

 Not yet!